-Watsi is a global crowdfunding platform that enables anyone to donate as little as $5 to directly fund life-changing healthcare for people around the world.
+Watsi is a non-profit that lets anyone donate as little as $5 to directly fund surgical care for patients around the world.
 We believe everyone deserves access to healthcare, and are committed to using technology to make healthcare a reality for those who might not otherwise be able to afford it.
 Watsi is a registered U.S. 501(c)(3) non-profit organization (EIN: 45-3236734).

-On December 3, 2010, Chase was traveling on a bus in Central America when a woman boarded the bus and asked the passengers for donations to pay for her son’s healthcare.
+On December 3, 2010, our cofounder was traveling on a bus in Central America when a woman boarded the bus and asked the passengers for donations to pay for her son’s healthcare.
 This experience led to the birth of Watsi, named after the town he was traveling through at the time.

 100% of every donation made on Watsi directly funds healthcare for the patient you choose.
 We even pay the credit card processing fees.
 Our operating expenses are covered separately by foundations, philanthropists, and donors who leave an optional tip during checkout.

 When donating to a patient, Watsi asks for an optional tip to help cover our operating expenses.
 Tips help us pay for things like card processing fees, software, and staff salaries.
 For a breakdown of exactly how we spend funds, see our financials on our Transparency Document.

 Yes.
-Our goal is to be 100% financially sustainable through tips and corporate partnerships in the next few years.
+Our goal is to be 100% financially sustainable through donor tips and revenue from strategic partnerships.

 Of course!
 We are 100% transparent.
 Period.
 All of our financials are publicly available on our Transparency Document.